SAbbineni24/delight-translation/README.md

 # Reproducing the Experiments

-The notebooks are all self contained.
+The finetuned model notebooks are all self contained.
 You simply need to connect to your own GPU and run them.

+The delight model has a shell script that you can run.

 # Using the Webapp